andifalk/spring-cloud-gateway-workshop/lab2/README.md

 ## Learning Targets

-Productive software has to deliver quality attributes, i.e. it has to be functional correct, reliable, and available.
+Productive software has to deliver quality attributes, i.e. it has to be functional correct, reliable, performant, secure, and available (see [ISO/IEC 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) for more details on software quality).

 When it comes to resilience in software design, the main goal is build robust components that can tolerate faults within their scope, but also failures of other components they depend on.
-In this lab we take a look at some resilience design patterns: Retry, circuit breaker with fallback and rate limiting.
+In this lab we take a look at some resilience design patterns:
+* Retry
+* Circuit Breaker with fallback strategy
+* Rate Limiting

 In lab 2 you will learn how to:

-* Add the __Retry__ feature to a request, that is calling a special endpoint in the customer service which is randomly failing
+* Add the __Retry__ pattern to a request, that is calling a special endpoint in the customer service which is implemented to fail randomly
 * Configure a [Circuit Breaker](https://dev.to/silviobuss/resilience-pattern-for-java-microservices-the-circuit-breaker-b2g) for calling the customer-service including a __Fallback__ when the call is failing
 * Configure a [rate limiter](https://www.cloudflare.com/en-gb/learning/bots/what-is-rate-limiting/) to restrict the amount of requests that can be executed in a certain amount of time.